 “You do not have to be good,” writes Mary Oliver.
 She invites you, and everyone, to tell her your despair and she will tell you hers.
 Learn how to write as if you are whispering into a reader’s ear.
 In this generative and reflective workshop, you’ll meditate, respond to prompts, and laugh.
 You’ll receive specific […]

-Kate Gray’s debut novel, Carry the Sky (2014) takes an unblinking look at bullying.
-Her first full-length book of poems, Another Sunset We Survive (2007) was a finalist for the Oregon Book Award and followed chapbooks, Bone-Knowing (2006), winner of the Gertrude Press Poetry Prize and Where She Goes (2000), winner of the Blue Light Chapbook Prize.
+Kate Gray’s first full-length book of poems, Another Sunset We Survive (Cedar House Books, 2007) was a finalist for the Oregon Book Award and followed chapbooks, Bone-Knowing (2006), winner of the Gertrude Press Poetry Prize and Where She Goes (2000), winner of the Blue Light Chapbook Prize.
 Kate’s first novel, Carry the Sky, (Forest Avenue, 2014) stares at bullying without blinking.
-Over the years she has been awarded residencies at Hedgebrook, Norcroft, and Soapstone, and a fellowship from the Oregon Literary Arts.
+Over the years she’s been awarded residencies at Hedgbrook, Norcroft, and Soapstone, and a fellowship from the Oregon Literary Arts.
 Her poetry and essays have been nominated for Pushcart Prizes.
 In Any More, Black Shoe, Kate Gray’s novel-in-progress, she narrates, in Sylvia Plath’s voice, what led to The Bell Jar and her suicide attempt in 1953.
 Kate’s passion comes as a teacher, writing coach, and a volunteer writing facilitator with women inmates.
 For Every Girl: New & Selected Poems will be published by Widow & Orphan Press in March, 2019.